anthtsel/AnthTsel/README.md

 - Python
 - Data Science
 - Machine Learning
-- APIs

 ## 📚 Projects

 - Here is a link to my portfolio [Data Science and Machine Learning](https://github.com/anthtsel/Data-Science-Portfolio)

-- Here is a link to my API (in progress)

 - Here is a link to my (in progress) webapp [Dad Code](https://github.com/anthtsel/pythonapp)